paulwizviz/narwhal/README.md

-# Overview
+# Narwhal: An Open-Source Go Library

-`Narwhal` is an open-source Go module designed to help developers seamlessly integrate operations to trigger containers into their applications.
+`Narwhal` is an open-source Go module designed to help developers seamlessly integrate operations in their applications to trigger containers.

 ## Project Scope